 Coach and L’Oréal USA have relocated their headquarters to 10 Hudson Yards, joining innovators like SAP, Boston Consulting Group, VaynerMedia, Intersection and Sidewalk Labs.

-At 878-feet tall, the building includes 1.8 million square feet of office and street-level retail.
+At 895-feet tall, the building includes 1.8 million square feet of office and street-level retail.
 Designed by Kohn Pedersen Fox, 10 Hudson Yards opened in Spring 2016.Learn More

 The 30 Hudson Yards office complex will be completed in 2019.
 The 2.6-million-square-foot tower will feature the highest outdoor observation deck in the city.
 The 1,296-foot building will welcome Time Warner Inc., CNN, HBO, Turner Broadcasting, Warner Bros., KKR, Wells Fargo Securities, DNB, the Related Companies and Oxford Properties Group.Learn More

-Designed by Foster + Partners, 50 Hudson Yards will be a 1,068-foot office complex that represents an ideal location for business in Manhattan.
-Planned as a Gold-LEED certified building, 50 Hudson Yards will front Hudson River Park, and feature ground-level retail, as well as an enclosed connection to the Shops and Restaurants.Learn More
+Designed by Foster + Partners, 50 Hudson Yards will be a 985-foot office complex that represents an ideal location for business in Manhattan.
+Already the new location for BlackRock, 50 Hudson Yards fronts Hudson River Park, and features ground-level retail, as well as an enclosed connection to The Shops & Restaurants.Learn More